michaelnordmeyer/michaelnordmeyer.github.io/_posts/2016-08-10-ipad-keyboard-annoyances.md

 ## Bluetooth losing connection

-On keyboards which use Bluetooth to connect to iPads — that means all keyboards but the Smart Keyboards — there are intermittent connection drops which make it an awkward typing experience.
-Typed characters appear delayed on the screen.
-Especially using the arrow or delete keys are awkward in this moment as you never know If of you hit the keys a sufficient number of times or even more.
+On keyboards which use Bluetooth to connect to iPads — that means all keyboards but the Smart Keyboard — there are intermittent connection drops which make it an awkward typing experience.
+Typed characters appear on the screen delayed.
+Especially using the arrow or delete keys are awkward in this moment as you never know if you hit the keys a sufficient number of times or more.

+## Solutions

 The first two points can be addressed by Apple in a future iOS update.
 The last one probably not.
 Bluetooth has always been unreliable for me since — I don’t know — the first time I used it over 15 years ago?
 I don’t expect it to change anytime in the future.